Maharashtra plans power sops for lockdown months, to cost Rs 1,000 cr

-In a move that will bring relief to one-crore plus consumers in Maharashtra, the Uddhav Thackeray-led coalition government has decided to bear the bulk of “additional” burden in power bills during lockdown months.
+IN A MOVE that will bring relief to one-crore plus consumers, the Uddhav Thackeray-led coalition government has decided to bear the bulk of “additional” burden in power bills during lockdown months.
 It will also address complaints of high power bills by people, including prominent industrialists and film celebrities in the state.

 The proposal was finalised during a meeting between Deputy Chief Minister Ajit Pawar, who also heads the Finance department, and Energy Minister Nitin Raut last month, an official told The Indian Express.